TRI-AMDD/beep/docs_src/Command Line Interface/1- overview.md

 ```

 ### `--output-status-json`
 JSON file to write containing comprehensive structured metadata about any operation and all of its sub-operations.
 If not specified, no status json will be written.
+Example:

 ```
 {